pinebai/kingsph/README.md

 # kingsph

 This is my toy SPH code.
-It is based on a few of the most famous SPH papers.

-1D SOD, 3D Sedov, 2D odds and ends.
-It is a bit of a mess...
+It is "based" on this: http://www.arxiv.org/abs/1012.1885 paper by Price, and his Ph.D. thesis.

+Different subroutines for initial conditions for:

+1d sod
+2d sedov
+3d sedov
+2d something...

+Cubic kernel, leapfrog time integration, variable smoothing length.

+Boundary conditions are bodged for the time being.